 We can define this trip a real adventure through the “warm heart of Africa“.
-Malawi lies on the Rift valley between an altitude of 1200 meters and 400 meters above the sea level.
-It’s still an uncontaminated country with friendly and kind people that boasts such different ecosystems and landscapes that will make your journey always rich and various.
-National Parks, Wildlife Reserves, Mountains Forest reserves and above all the Lake Malawi, Unesco Heritage Site and beating heart of the country.
-We focused our journey on the National Parks and Game Reserves to spot the wildlife, with a short 3 days stop in Zambia visiting the stunning South Luangwa National Park, and on the Lake Malawi.
+Malawi lies on the Rift valley between 1200 meters and 400 meters above the sea level.
+It’s still an uncontaminated country with friendly and kind people that boasts such different ecosystems and landscapes that will always make your journey rich and various.
+National Parks, Wildlife Reserves, Mountains Forest reserves and above all the Lake Malawi, Unesco Heritage Site, and the country’s beating heart.
+We focused our journey on the National Parks and Game Reserves to spot the wildlife, with a short 3 days stop in Zambia visiting the stunning South Luangwa National Park and the Lake Malawi.

 1° Day: LILONGWE